khaled-11/job-finder-bot/README.md

 ### How to contribute

 This sample App is open for contributons.
+You can find more information [here](https://github.com/khaled-11/job-finder-bot/blob/master/CONTRIBUTING.md)

+### License

+Job Finder bot is [MIT Licenced](https://github.com/khaled-11/job-finder-bot/blob/master/LICENSE).